kedacore/keda-docs/content/docs/2.12/operate/metrics-server.md

 }
 ```

-In order to query an specific metric value, you also can do it using `kubectl`:
+In order to query a specific metric value, you also can do it using `kubectl`:
 ```bash
 kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1/namespaces/YOUR_NAMESPACE/YOUR_METRIC_NAME?labelSelector=scaledobject.keda.sh%2Fname%3D{SCALED_OBJECT_NAME}"
 ```